dongqi-DQ/GEO4PALM/README.md

 # PALM_static
+**under development**

 The geotiff files are important input for static driver.
 However, it is impossible to process all the geoinformation in a standard way.
-Here we present scripts to prepare tif files (`prep_static`) and create static files (`create_static`) for PALM simulation.
+Here we present scripts to genearte static drivers for PALM simulation.
+We provide an interface for users to download geospatial data globally, while users can also provide their own geospatial data in `tif` format.
+The script will prepare all input files for the configured simulation domains and then generate static drivers.
 Hopefully these tools can make PALM users' lives easier.

-## create PALM static driver
+## How to run?
-In `create_static` folder, the main script is `run_config_static.py`.
-To run this script, these input files are required:
+The main script is `run_config_static.py`.
+To run this script, a namelist file is required.
+The namelist for each case should be  `JOBS/case_name/INPUT/namelist.static-case_name`.
-1. namelist.static
-2. geotiff files for each domain

 ### namelist
 The namelist requires PALM domain configuration and geotiff filenames from users.
 The domain configuration is similar to variables used in PALM.

 Users must specify:
 ```
 [case]
-case_name         -  case names for all domains
+case_name         -  name of the case
 origin_time       -  date and time at model start*
-config_proj       -  default is EPSG:4326.
+default_proj      -  default is EPSG:4326.
 This projection uses lat/lon to locate domain.
 This may not be changed.
-tif_proj          -  projection of input tif files.
-We recommend users use local projection with unitsin metre, e.g. for New Zealand users, EPSG:2193 is a recommended choice.
+config_proj          -  projection of input tif files.
+We recommend users use local projection with units in metre, e.g. for New Zealand users, EPSG:2193 is a recommended choice.

 [domain]
 ndomain           -  maximum number of domains, when >=2, domain nesting is enabled